isuru89/oasis/docs/specs/points.md

  * Points are always accurate no more than up to 2 decimal points
  * Only players can score points
  * Each point is associated with a type
- * The timestamp, team and event source id will be recorded against each point event scored.
+ * The timestamp, team and caused event source will be recorded against each point event scored.
  * Once scored, points cannot be deleted or modified
-   * To simulate a delete, same amount of penalty points needs to be added against same player manually.
+   * To simulate a deleted, same amount of compensation points needs to be added against same player manually.

 ## Scoring Methods:
  * By raw events